jnbraun/bcnn/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 bcnn is a pure C implementation of Convolutional Neural Networks (widely used in Deep Learning applications such as object detection and recognition in images).
-It is aimed to be lightweight, concise and easy to install.
+It is aimed to be lightweight, concise with a very limited number of dependencies.
-It supports both CPU and GPU (CUDA) computation.
+At the current state, it can run on CPU and Nvidia GPU.
+CuDNN support is a work in progress.

 ## Dependencies:
 ### Minimal build (CPU with or without SSE2 acceleration):